RosieTrainor/BookShelf/README.md

 ![Log in](documentation/log-in-page.png)
 ![Log out](documentation/sign-out-page.png)

-User's are notified for these actions.
+Users are notified for these actions.

 ![Signed in Message](documentation/sign-in-mg.png)
 ![Signed out Message](documentation/sign-out-msg.png)

-When a user signs up or logs in, they are redirected to their user review page.
+After signing up or logging in, users are redirected to their personal review page.

-Superusers can access the admin page through the url '/admin', when they are logged in.
-Here they can edit or delete delete reviews, books, or users.
+Superusers can access the admin page at '/admin' when logged in.
+Here they can edit or delete reviews, books, or users.

 ![Admin Page](documentation/admin.png)

 ## Future Features

-Reading stats: Users have a section on their bookshelves for how many books reviewed last month, their highest rated and lowest rated books or authors, the month they read the most books.
-This would keep users motivated to read and review as they can see their stats clearly and want to improve them.
+Reading stats: Users can view statistics, such as the number of books reviewed last month, their highest rated and lowest rated books or authors, or the month they read the most books.
+This would motivate users to read and review by providing insights into their progress.

 Book specific reviews: A page for all reviews for a certain book so users can see what others thought of the book.

-Author pages: A bio page for each auther, with links to the reviews of their books.
+Author pages: A bio page for each author, with links to the reviews of their books.

-Book covers on reviews: Each review has an image with it.
-Either fectch book covers via an API or allow users to upload their own.
+Book covers on reviews: Each review includes a book cover, which could be fetched via an API or uploaded by users.

-Autocomplete: Authocomplete on book and author fields on the form with previously entered information.
-This would reduce dupilcates through misspelling, and improve the user experience as they wouldn't have to type everything out, or if they forgot a name.
+Autocomplete: Autocomplete on book and author fields on the form with previously entered information.
+This would reduce duplicates through misspelling, and improve the user experience as they wouldn't have to type everything out, or if they forgot a name.

 Search function: Users can search for reviews about a book or author.

 Other improvements:
--- Add extra validation to books/authors when added via the form.
+-- Add extra validation to books/authors when added via the form e.g. implementing fuzzy matching to detect and correct misspelled names, or ensuring special characters in author names or book titles are handled correctly.
+-- Implement further unit tests for the form, handling additional edge cases such as invalid rating inputs.

 ## Database Design and ERD